OfficeDev/office-js-docs-pr/docs/outlook/online-meeting.md

 ### Testing and validation

-You can follow the usual guidance to [test and validate your add-in](testing-and-tips.md).
-After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, you should restart Outlook on your mobile device (Android is the only supported client for now) then verify on a new meeting screen that the Microsoft Teams or Skype toggle has been replaced with your own.
+Follow the usual guidance to [test and validate your add-in](testing-and-tips.md).
+After [sideloading](sideload-outlook-add-ins-for-testing.md) in Outlook on the web, Windows, or Mac, restart Outlook on your Android mobile device (Android is the only supported client for now).
+Then, on a new meeting screen, verify that the Microsoft Teams or Skype toggle is replaced with your own.

 #### Create meeting UI

-As a meeting organizer, you should see screens similar to the following when you create a meeting.
+As a meeting organizer, you should see screens similar to the following three images when you create a meeting.

 [![screenshot of create meeting screen on Android - loading Contoso toggle](../images/outlook-android-create-online-meeting-load.png)](../images/outlook-android-create-online-meeting-load-expanded.png#lightbox) [![screenshot of create meeting screen on Android - Contoso toggle off](../images/outlook-android-create-online-meeting-off.png)](../images/outlook-android-create-online-meeting-off-expanded.png#lightbox) [![screenshot of create meeting screen on Android - Contoso toggle on](../images/outlook-android-create-online-meeting-on.png)](../images/outlook-android-create-online-meeting-on-expanded.png#lightbox)

 #### Join meeting UI

-As a meeting attendee, you should see a screen similar to the following when you view the meeting.
+As a meeting attendee, you should see a screen similar to the following image when you view the meeting.

 [![screenshot of join meeting screen on Android](../images/outlook-android-join-online-meeting-view.png)](../images/outlook-android-join-online-meeting-view-expanded.png#lightbox)